Tools4everBV/HelloID-Conn-SA-Sync-Target-Groups-To-SelfService-Products/README.md

 | :information_source: Information |
 |:---------------------------|
-| To make use of this sync. **You must create your own code** to retrieve the groups of the target system.
-And adjust the HelloId actions so they fits to your target system.
+| To make use of this sync. **You must create your own code** to retrieve the actual groups of target system and adjust the HelloId actions so they fit your target system.
+The default implementation in this template will generate a static list of groups, and will log a placeholder message for the Add and Remove member actions
 |

 ## Getting started